 Color Wheel Wednesday

-A short-form series on the color wheels you've never heard of, and why they were built.
-Each episode covers one wheel: what problem it was solving, who made it, and what it gets right or wrong.
+A short-form series on historical and contemporary color wheels, and why they were built.
+Each episode discusses what problem a color wheel (or wheels) tried to solve, who made it, and what it gets right or wrong.
+We end up covering a lot of color theory ground in the process!
 New episodes every Wednesday.

 Currently Playing: The Fascinating Color Wheel of Christine Holbrook